RIR360/development/journal/2025/may.md

 ## 5/3/2025
 - A small mistake can take away hours from your life.
-- Sometimes you have loosen something up when things are not working.
+- Sometimes you have to loosen things up when things are not working.
+- Don't hold onto something that's not going anywhere.